Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-deployment.md

       collection that you moved to the second instance of PWA.

-  6. Use the **/MapPlapToTeamProject** command option to map each plan to the team project that was moved to a different collection.
+  6. Use the **/MapPlapToTeamProject** command option to map each plan to the project that was moved to a different collection.

 For more information, see the following topics: